x-buran/buran-story/README.md

 Danslav Slavenskoj had been programming since childhood — literally teaching a programming class to his classmates in the third grade of elementary school.
 He went on to Harvard, worked as a translator of human languages, programmed in his free time, and spent years thinking about the intersection of human language and machine computation.

-He knew about Panini from his intensive Sanskrit class with Professor Witzel.
+He knew about Panini from his intensive Sanskrit class with Professor Witzel at Harvard.
 He learned about Refal and the story of the Buran shuttle, which flew unmanned like modern drones, but at impressive scale.

 And he saw what was coming with AI-generated code.